liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/01-setting-up-liferay-development/01-setting-up-liferay-development-intro.markdown

     <p>Development Setup Overview<br>Step 1 of 1</p>
 </div>

-Liferay's development tools aim to help you get started fast.
+Liferay's development tools help you get started fast.
 The basic steps for installing Liferay @ide@ are

 * Download a Liferay @ide@ bundle.